 Unfortunately, establishing definitive relationships between specific amounts of these contaminants in our drinking water and health effects is very challenging for a number of reasons.
 For example, contaminants are often present only at very low concentrations, or appear mixed up with other contaminants, or are present over such long periods of time that their effects are difficult to distinguish.
 These factors make it difficult for scientists to determine with adequate certainty whether a specific contaminant may have caused health effects, but this doesn’t mean that the relationship between a contaminant and a health outcome doesn’t exist.

-An example of a ‘contaminant of emerging concern’ (CEC) is PFAS (which stands for “perfluoroalkyl and polyfluoroalkyl substances”).
-PFAS can be found in industrial and consumer products, such as stain repellents and non-stick cookware coating, and are widespread in our drinking water.
-In fact, a 2016 study found it in the drinking water of more than 16 million American homes across 33 states.
+An example of a CEC is PFAS, which can be found in industrial and consumer products, such as stain repellents and non-stick cookware coating, and are widespread in our drinking water.
+In fact, a 2016 study found PFAS in the drinking water of more than 16 million American homes across 33 states.

 Research suggests that exposure to high levels of certain PFAS may lead to adverse health outcomes such as decreased vaccine responses in children, higher cholesterol levels, and increased risk of kidney or testicular cancers.
 In 2016, the EPA established a non-enforceable lifetime health advisory for exposure to two types of PFAS, but on the federal level there are currently no enforceable standards or requirements for water systems to test for or treat PFAS — although some states are taking action.
 There has been significant legislative activity in regards to PFAS-related issues and several bills are currently pending review.
 The National Sanitation Foundation (NSF) has also established a voluntary standard to verify the ability of water treatment devices to reduce PFOA/PFOS below EPA health advisory level.